Cameron County

 Discover Cameron County

 Cameron County is a wild and wonderful outdoor paradise.
-Visitors looking to unplug from their busy lives are attracted to the area to connect with nature and unwind in the quiet mountains.
-The majority of the county is covered in lush forests and clear waterways provide rich habitat for bald eagles, magnificent elk, deer, bear, turkey, other wildlife, and a great variety of fish.
-Each spring, fishermen converge on the many streams in the area for the much anticipated opening of trout season and throughout the year the cold mountain waters provide some of the best fly-fishing in the state.
-With the arrival of autumn, hunters come to mountains the in search of plentiful wild game and to enjoy peaceful camp life.
+Visitors looking to unplug from their busy lives are attracted to the area to connect with nature and unwind in the quiet mountains and dark skies.
+Most of the county is covered in lush forests and clear waterways that provide rich habitat for bald eagles, magnificent elk, deer, bear, turkey, other wildlife and a great variety of fish.
+Each spring, fishermen converge on the many streams in the area for the much-anticipated opening of trout season.
+Throughout the year, the cold mountain waters provide some of the best fly-fishing in Pennsylvania.
+Summer brings cyclists to ride the new Wild Elk Gravel trail system.
+With the arrival of autumn, wildlife enthusiasts come to the mountains to experience the elk rut and to enjoy peaceful camp life.
+Winter finds snowmobilers riding the many trails in the county.

 The new Cameron County Elk & Eagle Watching Guide features descriptions and GPS coordinates for 18 elk viewing locations and 9 eagle watching hotspots throughout the county.
 Cameron County is blessed with strong populations of both elk and eagles and this new guide will help visitors find the best places to view these beautiful creatures.